glae/blog/_posts/2019-12-17-cooptation.md

 ## Cooptation exists in most of IT companies

-I work in a IT services company ("ESN" or "SSII", e.g.: Capgemini, IBM, Atos, Orange Business Services, HP, Sopra Steria...).
+I work in a IT services company (In french, "ESN" or "SSII", e.g.: Capgemini, IBM, Atos, Orange Business Services, HP, Sopra Steria...).
 I spend 99% of my time doing developer missions in one of our customer's premises.

-In most of these companies, human resources people promote cooptation: they regularly ask you to find new employees/developers/talents/meat balls/engineers/talents to help the company to grow.
+In most of these companies, human resources people promote cooptation: they regularly ask you to find new employees/developers/talents/meat balls/engineers/talents to help the company to grow (and make more :moneybag: :moneybag: :moneybag:).

 Definition time!

-Acccording to [Wiktionnary](https://en.wiktionary.org/wiki/cooptation), a "cooptation" (others forms/synonyms : coöptation (`ö`... really?
+Acccording to [Wiktionary](https://en.wiktionary.org/wiki/cooptation), a "cooptation" (others forms/synonyms : coöptation (`ö`... really?
 [Guess what!](https://en.wiktionary.org/wiki/Category:English_terms_spelled_with_%C3%96)), co-optation, co-opting, co-option) is:
 > 2. A co-opting: an absorption or assimilation
 > [...]
 > From Latin cooptō (“to choose, elect”).